jkendall327/dotnet-explanations/coredocs/async-await.md

 When your program runs this method, the following things will happen.

-1. At first, everything is normal.
-The `HttpClient` is created.
+1. Everything is normal on the first line.
+The `HttpClient` is created and then assigned to the `client` variable.
+2. On the second line, the program starts at the end and works backwards.
-2. Your program jumps to the end of the second line and calls the `GetAsync` method.
+3. Your program calls the `GetAsync` method.
-3. Your program starts working backwards through the second line, and sees the `await` keyword.
+4. Your program sees the `await` keyword.
-4. Your program immediately jumps out of `DownloadGoogleAsync` to whatever method it was in before.
+5. Your program immediately jumps out of `DownloadGoogleAsync` to whereever it was before.
-5. Your program continues as normal going through whatever method it was in before `DownloadGoogleAsync`.
+6. `DownloadGoogleAsync` is 'frozen' in place as your program does work elsewhere.
-6. Eventually, the file download finishes.
+7. Eventually, the download finishes.
-7. Your program jumps back into `DownloadGoogleAsync` where it left off.
+8. Your program immediately jumps back into `DownloadGoogleAsync` where it left off.
-8. Your program assigns the result of the `GetAsync` method to the `html` variable.
+9. Your program assigns the result of the `GetAsync` method to the `html` variable.
-9. The `return` statement is executed as normal.
+10. The final line is executed as normal.

 ## Questions

-You should still have several questions.
-What does the `async` keyword do?
-Why is the return-type of the method `Task<string>`, and not just `string`?
-What does 'the program jumps back to whatever method it was in before' mean?
+You should have several questions.
+* What does the `async` keyword do?
+* Why is the return-type of the method `Task<string>`, and not just `string`?

-Let's answer those questions one by one.
+* What does 'the program jumps back to whereever it was before' mean?

 ### The async keyword
 The only thing the async keyword does is let you use the `await` keyword inside that method.
-If you use an `await` statement in a method that isn't `async`, the compiler will report an error.
+If you use an `await` statement in a method that isn't `async`, your program won't compile.

 (Advanced note: `async` also tells the compiler to generate a state-machine for your method.
 But without any `await` statements you won't notice any difference.)

-You might wonder why we need this `async` keyword at all.
-The answer is historical.
+We need the `async` keyword for historical reasons.
 Before async/await was invented, people might have used variables called 'await' in their code.
-Microsoft didn't want to break existing code, so you have to explicitly opt-in to async/await with `async`.
+Microsoft didn't want to break existing code, so you have to opt-in to async/await by using the `async` keyword.

 ### Task<>

-Normal C# methods return either `void` or some value (`string`, `int`, an instance of a class, etc.).
+Normal C# methods return either `void` or some value (`string`, `int`, `MyObject`).
-Async methods return either `Task` or `Task<>`. `Task<>` is generic, so you can have `Task<string>`, `Task<int>`, `Task<MyObject>`, etc.
+Async methods return either `Task` or `Task<>`. `Task<>` is generic, so you can have `Task<string>`, `Task<int>`, `Task<MyObject>`.

-`Task`s represent an operation that isn't complete yet.
-You return a `Task` from an async method to indicate that the operation won't be complete right away.
+A `Task` represents an incomplete operation.
+You return a `Task` from an async method to indicate that the operation won't be finished right away.

-You can't get the value out of a `Task<>` directly.
-If you try, you'll make the program synchronous, defeating the point of using async/await.
+Don't try to get the `int` out of something like a `Task<int>` directly.
+If you do, you'll make the method synchronous, defeating the point of using async/await.

 You use the `await` keyword to 'complete' a `Task`.
 Consider this line from the example.